 Text written by Robert F. Sharpe, Sr. and reprinted with permission from The College of William and Mary National Planned Giving Institute.

-The McWhirter Society is named for Luella McWhirter, one of the four women founders of the Mission in 1893, and matriarch of that supportive Indianapolis family.
+The McWhirter Society is named for Luella McWhirter, one of the three women founders of the Mission in 1893, and matriarch of that supportive Indianapolis family.
 Membership in the Society is reserved for those individuals who support Wheeler and its Christian life and family saving goals through life-income arrangements, trusts or bequests.
 These friends of Wheeler Mission help to assure its future by strengthening its endowment reserve.
 The Society honors them and, through its activities, strives to enhance their appreciation of our mission to change lives, one individual at a time.